-Russia’s military strategy in Ukraine appears aimed at key cities, decapitating central government
+Russia’s military strategy in Ukraine aimed at key cities, decapitating central government

 Ian Brzezinski, a former Pentagon official overseeing Europe and NATO policy, said that thus far, Putin’s “operations don’t indicate that he’s determined what he wants to do, and what he deems to be successful and satisfactory outcome.”

-“He’s testing the waters, in a very very brutal way,” Brzezinski said.
+“He’s testing the waters, in a very very brutal way,” said Brzezinski, now a senior fellow at the Atlantic Council.
 How fiercely and effectively the Ukrainians fight, and how forcefully the West responds could determine what endgame Putin pursues, he said, and the next 24 hours could reveal larger clues about the scale of his plan.

 Brzezinski noted it is unlikely that Putin will be able to hold a country the size of Ukraine “unless the Ukrainian people collapse and give up — and this is where he could be making a serious miscalculation.”